The Humla Children’s Home was founded in 2004

 The children are now all in third level education with some in the process of graduating from their universities.

-We have an Accountant in Kathmandu with Standard Chartered; an Aerospace Engineer in aeroplane leasing in Dublin; a doctor doing her internship in Dhaka; a Physiotherapist starting his practice in Bangalore; two BSc Agriculture graduating this coming July; two BSc in Information Technology also graduating this July in Amritsar; another studying for his BSc in AI and Machine Learning in India; a BSc in 3rd year Hotel Management; a Social Scientist in Kathmandu; a 1st year Solicitor, (LLB and a business degree in parallel) A 1st year Business and Accountancy student.
+We have an Accountant in Kathmandu with Standard Chartered; an Aerospace Engineer in aeroplane recycling in Dublin; a doctor doing her internship in Dhaka; a Physiotherapist starting his practice in Bangalore; two BSc Agriculture graduating this coming July; two BSc in Information Technology also graduating this July in Amritsar; another studying for his BSc in AI and Machine Learning in India; a BSc in 3rd year Hotel Management; a Social Scientist in Kathmandu; a 1st year Solicitor, (LLB and a business degree in parallel) A 1st year Business and Accountancy student.

 The project, has succeeded in elevating these children from the street and a future of abject poverty without either dignity or a future, to being educated professionals capable of competing anywhere.
 Our youngest, Kabita, was three in 2004 when we started the project and she will graduate in four years time and that will conclude The Humla Children’s Home project.

 The Humla Children’s Home is a partner project of The Hope Foundation, Cork Ireland.
 Reg CHY 13237.
 1 Clover lawn, Skehard Rd Cork Ireland